jonmadison/zero-to-api-talk/0toApi.md

 ^[SLIDE] mocha is a test framework for javascript.
 There are others, and I encourage you to find one that suits your needs.
 Mocha suits mine.

-^js-must: There are several assertion libraries--i think should is one of the most popular, but i recently came across must and i'm sold, as it seems to fix a few gotchas with the should library.
+^We will also be using an "assertion library" named "js-must".
+There are several assertion libraries--i think should is one of the most popular, but i recently came across must and i'm sold, as it seems to fix a few gotchas with the should library.
 Chai is also a popular expectations library, that claims to get you closer to BDD.

+^[SAY] Now that know what we'll be using to help us build, let's look at the architecture, next.

 ---
 ![inline](./images/arch.png)